97continuum/97continuum/README.md

 ### Work Experience
 - 2 Years of Experience as a Quant.
-- Currently working as a Quant on a Rates Trading Desk.
+- Currently working as a Quant at a Rates Trading Desk.

 ### Education
 - MSc.
 Financial Engineering @ Imperial College London